MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/arkit/index.md

 ---
-title: "Introduction to ARKit"
+title: "Introduction to ARKit in Xamarin.iOS"
-description: "Augmented Reality for iOS 11" ms.prod: xamarin ms.assetid: 70291430-BCC1-445F-9D41-6FBABE87078E
-ms.technology: xamarin-ios
+description: "This document describes augmented reality in iOS 11 with ARKit.
+It discusses how to add a 3D model to an app, configure the view, implement a session delegate, position the 3D model in the world, and pause the augmented reality session." ms.prod: xamarin ms.assetid: 70291430-BCC1-445F-9D41-6FBABE87078E ms.technology: xamarin-ios